 Designed as an “open industry standard,” vehicle manufacturers around the world use the Combined Charging System or CCS connector.

-Tesla does sell adapters that support charging at non-Tesla specific level 1, level 2 and DC fast chargers.
+For Tesla owners, the brand does sell adapters that support charging at non-Tesla specific level 1, level 2 and DC fast chargers.

 What are the types of EV charging adapters?

 Adapters are devices that enable charging from one connector type to another connector type.
 There are two adapter types that are fully tested and approved.
-The first is the level 2 “J1772-to-Tesla” adapter and the second is the “CHAdeMO-to-Tesla” adapter.
+The first is the level 2 “J1772-to-NACS” adapter and the second is the “CHAdeMO-to-NACS” adapter.

 Improve your — and everyone else’s — charging experience